AldoSuba/docs.buf.build/docs/cli-overview.md

 slug: /manuals/cli/overview
 ---

-Buf is a helpful tool for managing Protobuf APIs.
+Buf is a helpful tool for managing Protobuf schemas.
 It offers various features, including code generation, breaking change detection, linting, and formatting, to assist with Protobuf development and maintenance.

-Buf is designed to integrate with your existing workflow to make API development easier, regardless of project size.
+Buf is designed to integrate with your existing workflow to make schema-driven development easier, regardless of project size.

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";